Nllii/Chem_1311/README.md

 ### MAC OSX, Afloat method, simple idea

 ### Afloat method, simple idea: [Basic jailbreaking idea](https://github.com/Flipboard/FLEX)
-Instead tryig to  access sources during the exam during runtime, how about creating an applicaiton that is required during runtime.
+Instead trying to  access sources during the exam during runtime, how about creating an applicaiton that is required during runtime.
 No need to do code injection into respondus lockdown browser.
 > I found out Apple Core services like `.help` is allowed to run during the exam
 > Meaning you can create Apples using WebKit